 was founded in 1936, when James Laughlin (1914–1997), then a twenty-two-year-old Harvard sophomore, issued the first of the New Directions anthologies.
 "I asked Ezra Pound for 'career advice,'" James Laughlin recalled.
 "He had been seeing my poems for months and had ruled them hopeless.
 He urged me to finish Harvard and then do 'something' useful."

-Barbara Epler grew up in Evanston, Illinois, and joined New Directions as an editorial assistant after graduating from college in 1984.
-She became Editor in Chief in 1995 and in 2008 she was named Publisher and in 2011 the President.
+joined New Directions as an editorial assistant after graduating from college in 1984.
+She became editor in chief in 1995; named Publisher in 2008, and in 2011 became president.

-Declan Spring is Vice President, Senior Editor, and Director of Foreign Rights.
+is vice president, senior editor, and director of foreign rights.
 He has been working at New Directions since 1991.

 is the art director and production manager of New Directions.

 works as an editor at New Directions.
 He has been with the press since 2000.

 has been working for New Directions for twenty years as our business manager and computer consultant extraordinaire.

 is an editor at New Directions.
 He was raised in Seattle and graduated from the New School.

 is co-director of publicity.
 She grew up in Australia, where she founded Higher Arc magazine in 2011.

 is permissions editor and Ebook manager at New Directions.
 After graduating from Vassar College, he lived in Argentina, Japan, Mexico and Turkey before settling in New York.